BD103/BD103/README.md

 When I occasionally write websites, I default to [Vue](https://vuejs.org/).
 I frequently use [Nuxt](https://nuxt.com/) and [EdgeDB](https://www.edgedb.com/) too.
 One of my proudest projects is a [database and website](https://github.com/Phoenix-Wing/Reservoir) that tracks information for a D&D-like roleplay club I help run.

-Fun Fact: One of the oldest websites I've made that still exists today is a tiny [notepad app, hosted on Replit](https://replit.com/@BD103/Notepad).
+Fun Fact: One of the oldest websites I've made that still exists today is a tiny [notepad app, ~~hosted on Replit~~](https://bd103.github.io/Notepad).
 It was created 3 years ago.
 I no longer use Replit, but I still use the notepad!

+**Edit:** Replit no longer hosts static websites for free.
+I have re-uploaded the website to Github [here](https://github.com/BD103/Notepad).